gaozhinuswhu/LYFAngelo.github.io/_pages/about.md

 ---
 permalink: /
-title: "Prof. Gao Zhi's Homepage"
+title: "Homepage of Professor Gao Zhi"
-excerpt: "Prof. Gao Zhi's Homepage"
+excerpt: "Homepage of Professor Gao Zhi"
 author_profile: true
 redirect_from:
   - /about/